Creative Writing at MPC is ONLINE this Fall

 And then there's the magazine...

-Edited and published with the invaluable assistance of The Creative Writing Club, Scheherazade, MPC's literary magazine, accepts submissions of poetry, short fiction, narrative nonfiction, novel excerpts, graphic art, and photography from MPC students.
+Edited and published with the invaluable assistance of The Creative Writing Club, Scheherazade, MPC's annual literary magazine, accepts submissions of poetry, short fiction, narrative nonfiction, novel excerpts, graphic art, and photography from MPC students.

 The magazine is published in print and online; see the club and magazine web pages for additional information.